Diary of a Mad Black Woman: Plot

-Helen Simmons-McCarter and her attorney husband Charles McCarter have money, success, and a fine home.
-Despite seemingly perfect lives, Charles is actually distant, verbally and physically abusive, and has been having multiple affairs, while Helen is unemployed, bored at home, and desperately trying to make her marriage work.

-On the evening of their 18th wedding anniversary, Helen arrives home to find all her belongings in a U-Haul, and that Charles is abandoning her for his young mistress Brenda, the mother of his two sons.
+Helen Simmons-McCarter and her attorney husband Charles are successful and wealthy.
+However, Charles is distant, abusive, and has been having affairs, while Helen is unemployed, bored at home, and desperately trying to make her marriage work.
+On the evening of their eighteenth wedding anniversary, Helen arrives home to find all her belongings in a U-Haul and that Charles is divorcing her and planning to marry Brenda, his young mistress and the mother of his two sons.

-Helen kicks the driver Orlando out of the truck and visits her intimidating grandmother Madea.
-Madea takes Helen in and helps her get back on her feet, upsetting Madea's brother Joe.
+Helen kicks the driver Orlando out of the truck and visits her paternal grandmother Madea.
+Upsetting her brother Joe, Madea takes Helen in and helps her get back on her feet.
 Joe's attorney son Brian defends Madea and Helen after Charles and Brenda catch the pair breaking into and vandalizing the marital home.
 Judge Mablean Ephriam places Madea, a repeat offender, under house arrest and sets a $5,000 property or cash bond for Helen.

-Brian kicks his addict wife Debrah out of their home, causing him to have a strained relationship with their daughter Tiffany who wants to join the church choir.
+Brian kicks his addict wife Debrah out of their home, causing him to have a strained relationship with their daughter Tiffany, who wants to join the church choir.
 Fearing that Tiffany will turn to drugs like her mother, Brian refuses until Madea convinces him otherwise, encouraging him to also fix his relationship with Debrah.
-Helen cultivates a relationship with Orlando.
-Meanwhile, career criminal Jamison Milton Jackson asks Charles to defend him in his trial for shooting an undercover cop during a drug deal and to possibly bribe the judge $300,000 to rule in his favor, revealing that Charles received most of his money through drug deals and buying off judges.
+Meanwhile, career criminal Jamison Milton Jackson asks Charles to defend him in his trial for shooting an undercover cop during a drug deal.
+He gives Charles $300,000 for both attorney's fee and to bribe the judge to rule in his favor, revealing that Charles received most of his money through drug deals and buying off judges.

 In divorce court, Helen lets Charles keep all the money and property, provided he pay Brian's attorney fees and continue paying for her mother Myrtle Jean's stay in a nursing home since he made her place her there; Charles agrees to both terms.
 In the shooting case, despite Charles' efforts, the jury convicts Jamison.
 While being led out of the courtroom, Jamison snatches the bailiff's gun and shoots Charles in the back for failing to get him acquitted.